wilmoore/attributes.php/README.md

 Non-trivial PHP applications tend to accumulate cruft and ceremony becomes the norm; however, with PHP 5.4 and `Meta\attributes`, this doesn't have to be the case.
 Win back a bit of conciseness and still turn-out maintainable/testable code.

-`Meta\attributes` does require you to define attributes; however, the definition syntax is much lighter typing the following for every property:
+`Meta\attributes` does require you to define attributes; however, the definition syntax is much lighter than typing the following for every property:

     protected $property = ...
     public function setProperty(){}